beechfuzz/e2guardian-docker/README.md

 Then, in the host, restart the container: `docker restart e2guardian`

  ###  Blanket Blocking
  By default, E2Guardian does no IP, URL, or domain blocking -- only content filtering.
+If you want E2Guardian to block everything by default

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3Nzk5Mzk5NiwtMjAxNzkzODAxNyw5MT
+eyJoaXN0b3J5IjpbMTMyNjI3ODkwNCwtMjAxNzkzODAxNyw5MT
 EyODAwNDAsNjUxODA5ODksMTIzNTE1OTU1NiwtNTY4NjgwMzA4
 LDcyNDU1NjgxMyw3MTgwNTc4NjBdfQ==
 -->